annaphilippa/anna.haacke-code.berlin/README.md

 # About the Website

-An art portfolio that portays all of my work, that I've created
+An art portfolio that portays all of my work, that I've created an link to my art instagram page.

 # Technologies

-HTML, CSS, Python, Flask
+HTML, CSS, Python, Flask, Gunicorn, Nginx

 # Get it running locally